The Essential Peter Lorre

 “Mystery in the Air,” 1947

 I’ve heard nine of the thirteen episodes of Peter’s very own radio series from the summer of 1947 (Abbott and Costello were on vacation) and read the scripts for three others, which bear out the impression that this was an exceptionally literate, tasteful, and dramatically effective series.
 My favorite is “The Mask of Medusa,” a hallucinatory fantasy about a mad avenger who turns murderers into living waxworks.
-Peter absolutely kills in this one and in a kinetic adaptation of de Maupassant’s “The Horla” (you can hear the studio audience roaring at the end.)
+Peter absolutely kills in this one (playing one of the waxworks), and in a kinetic adaptation of de Maupassant’s “The Horla” (you can hear the studio audience roaring at the end.)
 “The Marvelous Barastro,” “Queen of Spades,” and “The Black Cat” are also especially good.
 I hope someday that a recording of the “Leiningen versus the Ants” episode turns up as I would love to know how Peter conveyed the experience of being eaten alive by South American army ants.

 “The Big Show,” March 9, 1952